 - Internet Connection: Wi-Fi or mobile data for accessing Google’s sign-up page or app.

-- Gmail App (Optional): Download the Gmail app from the Google Play Store (Android) or App Store (iOS) for a streamlined experience.
+- Gmail App (Optional): Download the Gmail app from the Google Play Store (Android) or App Store (iOS).
+App size varies by device and platform; ensure you have sufficient free storage.

-- Storage Space: Ensure your device has enough storage for the Gmail app (approximately 100MB) and email data.
+- Storage Space: Ensure your device has enough free space for app data and updates.

 Step-by-Step Guide to Creating a Gmail Account on a Mobile Device

 There are two primary methods to create a Gmail account on a mobile device: using the Gmail app or using a mobile web browser.
-We’ll cover both, with detailed steps for Android and iOS users, followed by strategies to bypass phone number verification.
+We’ll cover both, with detailed steps for Android and iOS users.

 Method 1: Creating a Gmail Account Using the Gmail App